Harland JI, Garton LE. Whole-grain intake as a marker of healthy body weight and adiposity. Public Helath Nutrition. 2008 Jun; 11(6): 554-563.

 - The data abstracted from studies was assessed for quality in three main areas: Recruitment and flow of subjects through the study; dietary assessment including definition of 'whole grain'; and treatment and reporting of data.

-- Mean values for body mass index, WHR or waist circumference were calculated using the lowest and highest whole-grain intake groups (usually about three servings per day)
+- Mean values for BMI, WHR or WC were calculated using the lowest and highest whole-grain intake groups (usually about three servings per day)

 - To calculate the pooled effect, each study was assigned a weight consisting of the reciprocal of its variance